MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Applying-Overrides-to-Object-Discoveries.md

 ---
-description:
+title: Applying Overrides to Object Discoveries
+author: mgoedtel
 manager: cfreemanwa
+ms.date: 2016-08-29
+ms.custom: na
+ms.prod: system-center-threshold
+ms.technology: operations-manager
 ms.topic: article
-author:  mgoedtel
-ms.prod:  system-center-threshold
-keywords:
-ms.date:  2016-06-27
-title:  Applying Overrides to Object Discoveries ms.technology:  operations-manager ms.assetid:  727d2bf5-fd95-46a7-a654-46b299ee7136
 ---

 # Applying Overrides to Object Discoveries

->Applies To: System Center 2016 Technical Preview - Operations Manager
+>Applies To: System Center 2016 - Operations Manager

 System Center Operations Manager monitors computers and devices that it has discovered, and it also discovers applications and features that it discovers on monitored computers.
 There may be situations where you want to limit discovery.
 For example, you might want only some instances of SQL Server to be discovered and monitored, or you want to remove a computer that has already been discovered.

 The precise steps to limit or restrict discovery depend on the object, application, or feature that you want to exclude from discovery.
 However, the general procedure is the same: identify the discovery that you want to limit and create an override to disable the discovery.
-For information on how to create an override, see [How to Override a Rule or Monitor](https://technet.microsoft.com/library/hh212869%28v=sc.12%29.aspx).
+For information on how to create an override, see [How to Override a Rule or Monitor](how-to-override-a-rule-or-monitor.md).

 The override to disable the discovery can apply to:

 -   All objects in the class that the discovery applies to.
 If you use this selection for your override, you disable the discovery completely.

 -   A group.
 Group membership can be defined explicitly or dynamically.
 When you create a group, you save it to an unsealed management pack.
 However, an element in an unsealed management pack, such as an override, cannot reference an element in a different unsealed management pack, such as a group.
 If you are going to use a group to limit the application of an override, you must either save the group to the same unsealed management pack as the override, or you must seal the management pack that contains the group.
-For more information, see [Creating and Managing Groups](https://technet.microsoft.com/library/hh212842%28v=sc.12%29.aspx).
+For more information, see [Creating and Managing Groups](creating-and-managing-groups.md).

 -   One or more specific objects in the class that the discovery applies to.
 Using this method, you can select from discovered objects.